Uberi/ProgressPlatformer/README.md

 * Basic physics engine built in.
 * Unlimited, movable, scalable layers.
 * Consistent coordinate system - viewports can be freely resized.
-* MIDI music support with an asynchronous API.
+* MIDI music support with an asynchronous API and conversion tools.
 * Brushes, contexts, bitmaps, and other resources are managed automatically.
 * Easy customisation of existing drawtypes and the ability to create your own drawtypes.
 * Container entities for grouping several entities together.